h3xar0n/aws-security/README.md

 - Neither the AWS Config restricted-common-ports check or Trusted Advisor will give you this information.

 ## Test Ideas
-- Try out Trusted Advisor vs AWS Config for detecting an open SSH port
+- Try out Trusted Advisor vs AWS Config for detecting an open SSH port:
+  - Does Trusted Advisor catch the exposure?
+  - If a Config rule is set, and a notification created, does Config notice the exposure?
+  - If a Config Lambda is set and configuration changes, does Config close the port?

 ## Next Up
 - [x] ~Restructure notes under services~